 If after hearing their point of view, seeing that the cons far outweigh the pros and noticing that they do seem to be completely miserable, it’s now time to think about some other alternatives.

-Now, for the record, this doesn’t mean that you’re conceding, but it does mean that you are expressing that you’re open to coming to a compromise.
+For the record, this doesn’t mean that you’re conceding, but it does mean that you are expressing that you’re open to a compromise.

 If they’re not going to return to college, ask them what it is that they plan to do?